About

 The S&P and the Nifty rose last week.
 Indicators are bullish for the week.

-Markets are correcting from resistance.
+Markets are back at resistance.
 Watch those stops.

 On the Horizon